Sir Richard Temple, 3rd Baronet: Life

-Temple was elected MP again for Buckingham in 1660 for the Convention Parliament.
-He was made Knight of the Bath on 18 April 1661.
+After the Stuart Restoration Temple was made Knight of the Bath on 18 April 1661.
 He was re-elected in 1661 for the Cavalier Parliament and sat until 1679.
-He was a member of the Council for foreign plantations in 1671 and commissioner of customs from 1672 to 1694.
+He was a member of the council for foreign plantations in 1671 and commissioner of customs from 1672 to 1694.
 He took a leading part against the Popish Plot, and for excluding James, Duke of York from the crown.
 In the February 1679 election there was a double return and Sir Peter Tyrell was declared elected.
 However Temple regained the seat in August 1679 and held it until his death in 1697.
 In 1676 Temple commissioned a new house at Stowe which forms the core of the present building.

 Death

 Sir Richard Temple, 3rd Baronet, died at the age of 63.